chrisjagius/libri/README.md

 ## Running Locally

-1. `git clone` this repository down to your local machine, then change into the local `gbooksapp` directory.
+1. `git clone` this repository down to your local machine, then change into the local `libri` directory.
 2. Start the local server with `rails s`.